Bagoum/danmokou/docs/index.md

 (Screenshot from [Spirits in Memetic Paradise](https://www.bulletforge.org/u/bagoum/p/dong-fang-yin-yang-zang-spirits-in-memetic-paradise))

 If you have any comments, you can email me at `reneedebatz@gmail.com` or you can message me on Discord.
-My username is `Bagoum#4773`.
+My username is `bagoum`.

 The source code for the engine is licensed under MIT and can be found here: https://github.com/Bagoum/danmokou